wittytank662/Discord-Bot/README.txt

-coinflip - 50/50 chance to double your wager beg - beg for money! info - page 1: gives info on developers and testers, page 2: lists commands
+coinflip - 50/50 chance to double your wager beg - beg for money! info - page 1: gives info on developers and testers, page 2: lists commands work - work for some money, multiple levels card - shows info about the user